 harbourside at the Folkestone harbour

 Folkestone’s Harbour has undergone extensive renovations since 2014 to become one of Kent’s most popular visitor attractions.
-Folkestone Harbour is part of Kent’s Heritage Coast, which is the only UK destination mentioned in the Lonely Planet guide for 2022 in their top 10 regions to visit in the world.
-Each part of the Harbour Arm site has its own unique feel and the proposed Harbourside will be no exception.
-Nestled on the eastern side of the Arm it will have views over Sunny Sands to The Warren and the White Cliffs.
-France is crystal clear on a good day but each day the views are stunning and different.
+Folkestone is part of Kent’s Heritage Coast, which is the only UK destination mentioned in the Lonely Planet guide for 2022 in their top 10 regions to visit in the world.
+Each part of the Harbour Arm site has its own unique feel and Harbourside is no exception.
+Nestled on the eastern side of the Arm it boasts stunning views over Sunny Sands to The Warren and the White Cliffs.
+On bright days France is crystal clear, but everyday is different and spectacular.
+The newly-renovated containers are about to open with exciting food venues, some run by familiar faces.
 Paulo Kingston-Correia is the Folkestone Harbour & Seafront Company’s General Manager and he spoke to Folkelife about Harbourside.

 creating a feeling

 “In everything we do on the Harbour Arm we’re looking to support new creative people with their ideas.
 We’re not afraid to take risks and see what works.
 What’s exciting about our first two businesses to move into the larger shipping containers on Harbourside is that they’re already part of our Harbour Arm family.
 Mark Babins has run Sole Kitchen, Harbour Coffee Company and The Fish Shack in The Goods Yard.
 He’s now growing into a new space here just next to Harbour Coffee Company.
 Paula Cambra joined us 2 years’ ago with her Minutas Al Paso trailer.
 She’s now ready to take on a 40+ cover restaurant to share her Argentinian roots.”